ianlee-tyl/daymax/README.md

 # Daymax
-> Daymax is a low-cost medication reminder system for elderly (age 65+)
+Daymax is a low-cost medication reminder system for elderly made with a micro-controller, LED, alarms, and a battery.
->
-> Topics: Medical non-adherence, C++, Python, SQL, Postman API
+> Keyword: Emergency care, C++, Python, SQL, Postman API

 ![plot](./system_overview.png)